Active senior woman smiling and flexing arms outdoors.

 Why it matters: Protecting yourself through vaccines decreases your risk of infection and helps create herd immunity for your community.
 Immunizations at the right time help older adults live their daily routines and avoid restrictions.

-Tell your healthcare provider about all vaccinations you have received and when you received them.
+Inform your healthcare provider about all vaccinations you have received, including the date of each vaccination.
 Share information about your health conditions and any allergies to medicines that weaken your immune system.

 Healthy Habits and Hygiene

 Daily habits are essential elements for infection prevention measures.
-While people cannot avoid all pathogen exposure, proper hygiene habits and health-promoting life choices can decrease their risk of complications.
+While people cannot avoid all pathogen exposure, maintaining proper hygiene habits and making health-promoting life choices can help decrease their risk of complications.

 Key habits to adopt:

-• Regular, thorough handwashing requires at least 20 seconds, and proper soap usage happens before meals, following restroom use, handling of raw foods, public surface contact, and after taking care of sick people.
+• Regular, thorough handwashing requires at least 20 seconds, and proper soap usage should occur before meals, after using the restroom, when handling raw foods, after touching public surfaces, and after caring for sick people.
 For hand-cleaning situations where soap is unavailable, alcohol-based hand sanitizers that contain at least 60% alcohol present an adequate substitute.

-• Stay away from ill people during high illness transmission periods, including flu outbreaks.
-Avoid crowded spaces and anyone exhibiting illness symptoms.
-If you have regular health issues, wear a mask because you face a higher risk in specific situations.
+• Stay away from people who are ill during periods of high illness transmission, such as flu outbreaks.
+Avoid crowded spaces and anyone exhibiting symptoms of illness.
+If you have regular health issues, consider wearing a mask, as you may face a higher risk in certain situations.

 • The proper way to manage respiratory emissions involves using tissues or elbows instead of hands, followed by instant tissue disposal.
-Hand washing follows these procedures to avoid passing germs between surfaces and people.
+Hand washing follows these procedures to prevent the spread of germs between surfaces and people.

-• Cigarette smoke turns off the natural barriers in the lungs while immune cells operating in the respiratory tract function at a reduced capacity.
+• Cigarette smoke disrupts the natural barriers in the lungs, while immune cells operating in the respiratory tract function at a reduced capacity.
 After quitting, the risk of respiratory infections decreases while your body increases its immune efficiency.
-Scientific evidence shows that lower levels of cigarette use produce visible improvement in health conditions.
+Scientific evidence suggests that lower levels of cigarette use lead to noticeable improvements in health conditions.

-• Heavy alcohol consumption weakens white blood cell production and affects how the body absorbs nutrients.
+• Heavy alcohol consumption can weaken white blood cell production and impact the body's ability to absorb nutrients.
 Daily alcohol consumption of one drink or fewer remains the recommended limit for senior citizens.

 • Clean all items that people often touch.
-Disinfect objects like doorknobs, light switches, mobile devices, and remote controls due to illness within the family.
+Disinfect objects like doorknobs, light switches, mobile devices, and remote controls to prevent the spread of illness within the family.

-• Daily bathing, proper oral care, clean clothing, and safe food handling practices help older people decrease their risk of harmful bacteria and virus exposure.
+• Daily bathing, proper oral care, clean clothing, and safe food handling practices help older adults decrease their risk of exposure to harmful bacteria and viruses.

 These basic practices establish a secure shield to protect your body from threats.
-These habits create a natural barrier when used with healthy food choices, quality sleep, and stress reduction to accelerate the immune response.
+These habits create a natural barrier when combined with healthy food choices, quality sleep, and stress reduction, thereby accelerating the immune response.

 Regular Health Check-ups

-Medical care is an essential prevention method beyond treating only emergencies.
-As people age, they encounter advanced medical requirements because chronic conditions without management gradually deteriorate their immune system function, highlighting the need for enough sleep.
+Medical care is an essential preventive method, extending beyond treating only emergencies.
+As people age, they encounter increasingly advanced medical requirements because chronic conditions, left unmanaged, gradually deteriorate their immune system function, highlighting the need for sufficient sleep.

 Doctor checking an older man's heart health.